 SAUDI ARABIA – 18 July 2019

 Dr Julian Lewis: If ever there were a prime candidate to be the subject of that excellent BBC Radio 4 series, “Moral Maze”, it would be Britain’s relationship with Saudi Arabia.
 I congratulate the right hon.
-Member for Orkney and Shetland (Mr Carmichael) on securing the debate and on the measured and temperate way in which he presented the case.
+Member for Orkney and Shetland (Alistair Carmichael) on securing the debate and on the measured and temperate way in which he presented the case.

 All the Back-Bench Members who have spoken have shown wisdom and moderation in their remarks.
 I was particularly struck by the contribution of my hon. and gallant Friend the Member for Reigate (Crispin Blunt), who knows more about the Arab world than just about anybody I have come across in 22 years in this House.
 Even he, though, with all his knowledge of the subject, made no bones about the extent to which one must be conflicted about a relationship as complex as this.